-3.2 Coincident Ground-based and Swarm Observation of Ionospheric Irregularities
+3.2 Coincident ground-based and swarm observations of ionospheric irregularities

 Here, in comparison with the ground-based observations, selected Swarm orbits that were directly overhead or passed close to the JRO are presented with observed plasma density structures.
-Figure 4 shows example cases on 2015-03-02 and 2015-03-08 where Swarm A and C passed directly over and near JRO, respectively.
-Column (i) of Fig. 4 shows the Range-Time-Intensity maps laid over with Swarm A and C positions.
-The JULIA radar started to detect weak 3-m irregularities from an altitude of about 300 km at about 1930 LT on 2015-03-02 and 2015-03-08.
+Figure 4 shows example cases on 2 and 8 March 2015 where Swarm A and C passed directly over and near the JRO respectively.

+Column (i) of Fig. 4 shows the range-time-intensity maps overlaid with Swarm A and C positions.
+The JULIA radar started to detect weak 3 m irregularities from an altitude of about 300 km at approximately 19:30 LT on 2 and 8 March 2015.
 Gradually, the irregularities evolved into a series of spectacular plume structures that extended to altitudes of about 800 km.
-The plumes were only visible in the pre-midnight hours and this corresponds to the time when the RTI dominates (Kelley, 2009; Schunk and Nagy, 2009).
-The observed plasma plumes coincided with the Swarm passes.
+The plumes were only visible in the premidnight hours, and this corresponds to the time when the